We are currently closed and hope to reopen in February. Keep an eye on our website and social media for updates.

 We are so grateful to everyone who have supported us over the years through donations, and at this difficult time, we are even more grateful.
 Your donations truly make a difference in these precarious times for the arts and entertainment industry.
 There are a few ways you can donate to the MAC, and in doing so, you’ll be helping us to get back on our feet and ensure the survival of the MAC and all the artists that work within it, in these trying times.

-We’re excited to welcome you back to your MAC.
+We’re excited to welcome you back to your MAC in February.
 It’s the same MAC, we’ve just a few new rules in place to ensure your safety:

 The safety of our visitors and staff is our top priority during the COVID-19 pandemic and we are committed to following all advice and guidelines provided by government.
 We have also listened to what our customers want and need from their new MAC experience through ongoing surveys and we have implemented a number of changes: